By Yereth Rosen

-Experts from NOAA and other agencies determined that sinking the ship was the best way to manage the potentially dangerous fuel on board, Sherman said.
+Experts from NOAA and other agencies have determined that sinking the ship is the best way to manage the potentially dangerous fuel on board, Sherman said.
 "They anticipate that it'll dissipate or evaporate very quickly," he said.

 Although most of the tsunami debris expected to hit U.S. coastlines is predicted to arrive in 2013 or later, some items have already washed ashore.
 In Alaska, most of the marine debris identified as tsunami-related has been buoys and floats from oyster farms.

-The Ryou-Un Maru, carrying up to 2,100 gallons of diesel fuel, was about 170 nautical miles southwest of the Alaskan town of Sitka and had been drifting toward busy navigational lanes used by cargo vessels plying the waters of the Great Circle route between North America and Asia, Wadlow said.
+The Ryou-Un Maru, carrying up to 2,100 gallons of diesel fuel, is about 170 nautical miles southwest of the Alaskan town of Sitka and is drifting toward busy navigational lanes used by cargo vessels plying the waters of the Great Circle route between North America and Asia, the Coast Guard's Wadlow said.

-The Great Circle arcs from the U.S. West Coast to east Asia, passing through the Aleutian Islands.
+The Great Circle is so-named because it arcs from the U.S. West Coast to East Asia, passing through the Aleutian islands.

-(Editing by Alex Dobuzinskis, Cynthia Johnston, Lisa Shumaker and Paul Simao)
+(Editing by Alex Dobuzinskis, Cynthia Johnston and Todd Eastham)